 Traveller Safety Volunteers

 Our network of volunteers is based across South Africa and will meet with victims and offer support and translation in almost any language.
-This is used to supplement the professional trauma support we are able to offer if needed.
+This is used to supplement the professional trauma support we can offer, if needed.
 Our tourism volunteers are friendly faces to help travellers through the unfortunate process.

 Incident Management

-An incident management protocol is currently being developed.
-This will be used to streamline the incident process as well as to support stakeholder communication.
+Below is our incident management protocol.
+This is used to streamline the incident process and support stakeholder communication.

 SATSA’s PR team is also on hand to communicate and manage media and to develop holding statements where needed.